 YOUR INNER JOURNEY

-The Outward Bound Canada Instructor Development Program is designed to give you a high-quality immersion into the Outward Bound process.
-This is the most rugged of any course: you will be challenged mentally, physically and emotionally, so that you may advance your own skills in order to come away as a more confident outdoor educator.
-Furthermore, this immersion into the Outward Bound teaching model will educate you on how to coach students, meet them where they are at, manage risks, and challenge them where needed – so that your students will emerge from their courses and programs as more resilient, self-reliant and compassionate people.
+The Outward Bound Canada Indigenous Instructor Development Program is designed to give you a high-quality immersion into the Outward Bound approach to outdoor education.
+This is the most rugged of any course: you will be challenged mentally, physically and emotionally, so that you may advance your own skills in order to come away as a more confident outdoor leader.
+You will learn to integrate your own knowledge and experiences into the Outward Bound curriculum and process.
+Furthermore, this immersion into the Outward Bound teaching model will educate you on how to coach participants, assess and manage risks, and challenge them where needed – so that participants will emerge from their courses and programs as more resilient, self-reliant and compassionate people.

 To begin the application process for this program, please fill in the online application by clicking next to the course dates at the top of this page.
 To learn how fit you need to be for an Outward Bound Canada course, click here.

-Internships are designed to allow you to continue your learning from your program and get practical experience leading alongside our seasoned instructors.
-If chosen for an Internship, you would be assigned to one of our wilderness programs during 2019.
+Within Outward Bound Canada, internships are designed to allow you to continue your learning from your program and get practical experience leading alongside our seasoned instructors.
+A limited number of internships are available each year and are awarded through a competitive application process.
+If chosen for an internship, the program team will reach out to discuss opportunities for upcoming wilderness programs.

-Funding for the Indigenous Youth and Adult Program is offered thanks to the generous support of individual donors, corporations and a number of dedicated foundations, providing sustainable, long term funding for the growth of Indigenous programming at Outward Bound Canada.
-Please see the Indigenous Programs page for more information.
+Funding for Programs for Indigenous Youth and Adults are offered thanks to the generous support of individual donors, corporations and a number of dedicated foundations, providing sustainable, long term funding for the growth of programming for Indigenous participants at Outward Bound Canada.